1,270 layoffs reported from tech firms in Singapore from July to November

-SINGAPORE – Technology firms here reported 1,270 layoffs of resident workers from July to mid-November, said Manpower Minster Tan See Leng on Monday.
+SINGAPORE – Technology firms here reported 1,270 layoffs of resident workers from July to mid-November, said Manpower Minister Tan See Leng on Monday.

 This is almost five times the 260 resident workers – comprising Singaporeans and permanent residents (PRs) – laid off in the first half of 2022.